G-String-Legacy/G_String/vault/Effects.md

 ### 4. States of Effects ###
 <table><tr><td width = "50%">
 By 'number of States' we mean the number of ANOVA error terms &epsilon; required for a given Effect considering the respective sample sizes.
-This number is calculated for each Effect as the <a href = "../workbench/GS_L/src/model/SampleSizeTree.java"> product of sizes of its constituent Factors (line 815)</a>.
+This number is calculated for each Effect as the <a href = "../workbench/GS_L/src/model/SampleSizeTree.java#L815"> product of sizes of its constituent Factors</a>.

 </td><td><img src= "img/effects.png"></tr></table>